Matthew-Rimbert/Credit-Approval-Prediction/README.md

 ### First 5 Rows:

+The first 5 rows of the dataset provide a snapshot of the typical applicant profile.
+This includes demographic data such as gender, age, marital status, and citizenship, as well as financial indicators like debt, income, and credit score.
+These variables are critical for predicting credit approval status, represented by the ApprovalStatus column.

 | Index | Gender | Age   | Debt  | Married | BankCustomer | EducationLevel | Ethnicity | YearsEmployed | PriorDefault | Employed | CreditScore | DriversLicense | Citizen | ZipCode | Income | ApprovalStatus |
 |-------|--------|-------|-------|---------|--------------|----------------|-----------|---------------|--------------|----------|-------------|----------------|---------|---------|--------|----------------|
 | 0     | b      | 30.83 | 0.000 | u       | g            | ...            | ...       | ...           | ...          | ...      | ...         | f              | g       | 00202   | 0      | +              |